phamcongthuy/challenge/_live/city-of-los-angeles-bureau-of-street-lighting.md

-   â€¢ The completed deployment of the air quality sensors and transmission of data.
+   * The completed deployment of the air quality sensors and transmission of data.

-   â€¢ The establishment of a public education program based on the air quality data which is accumulated
+   * The establishment of a public education program based on the air quality data which is accumulated

    and the development of new community-based programs with the goal of mitigating the harmful effects of air pollution.
 project_five_years: >-